 If you use Markdown or HTML for all of your posts, you can choose to make either of those the default text editor in dashboard settings.
 You can always flip back and forth while you’re making the post.
 This just saves you a click.

 Throw away that pesky mouse.
-Type shift + ? while you're on the dashboard to see all our keyboard shortcuts.
+Type shift + ? while you're on the dashboard to see all our keyboard shortcuts, and type "j" to activate.

 Inexplicably, keyboard shortcuts also work in our mobile apps if you have a bluetooth keyboard connected—but you’ll have to memorize them ahead of time.